PULdischo/quick-guides/metashape.md

 ![Screenshot of Model View showing tie points and camera positions](/img/metashape3.png)

-Your project now has vital spatial data that will be used to make different outputs, such as a dense point cloud, 3D model, or digital elevation model.
+Your project now has vital spatial data that will be used to make different outputs, such as a 3D model, point cloud, or digital elevation model.
 We will cover the first in this guide.

 ### Build Model
 When you build the model, you are generating a digital object consisting of a mesh of spatial data.
 You can export these in a variety of formats for further analysis, modeling, or use in other digital or immersive contexts.
 To build a model in Metashape, select 'Workflow > Build Model...'.
 A pop-up window will appear with some general and advanced parameters.
 The default settings should be fine for most projects.